-We perform four types of numerical simulations for this problem: \begin{enumerate} \item Incompressible Navier--Stokes (INC) solved with a Fourier pseudospectral method \cite{Engels2015a}, which is the quasi-exact reference solution, \item ACM solved with a Fourier pseudospectral method, as quasi-exact solution of the ACM equations, \item ACM solved with the fourth-order finite difference method on equidistant grids, \item ACM solved with the fourth-order finite difference method on dynamically adaptive grids using multiresolution analysis with CDF 4/0 and CDF 4/4 wavelets. \end{enumerate} Those simulations allow us to assess (i) the model error of the ACM, (ii) the discretization error and (iii) the thresholding error.
-Combined, they allow us to confirm the relation between the three parameters of the problem ($C_{o}$, $\Delta x$, $C_{\varepsilon}$) presented in eq. (\ref{eq:scaling-no-penalization}).
+We perform four types of numerical simulations for this problem: \begin{enumerate} \item Incompressible Navier--Stokes (INC) solved with a Fourier pseudospectral method \cite{Engels2015a}, which is the quasi-exact reference solution, \item ACM solved with the same Fourier pseudospectral method, as quasi-exact solution of the artificial compressibility equations, \item ACM solved with the fourth-order finite difference method on equidistant grids, with and without filtering at the finest scale \item ACM solved with the fourth-order finite difference method on dynamically adaptive grids using multiresolution analysis with CDF 4/0 and CDF 4/4 wavelets. \end{enumerate} Those simulations allow us to assess (i) the model error of the ACM, (ii) the discretization error and (iii) the thresholding error.
+Combined, they allow us to confirm the relation between the three numerical parameters of the problem ($C_{o}$, $\Delta x$, $C_{\varepsilon}$) presented in eq. (\ref{eq:scaling-no-penalization}).
 Instead of $\Delta x$, it is however more practical to use the maximum refinement $J_{\mathrm{max}}$, which is related to $\Delta x$ via $\Delta x=2^{-J_{\mathrm{max}}}L/(B_{s}-1)$.
-In all ACM simulations problem, we set the pressure damping $C_{\gamma}=1$, as the sponge technique cannot be used for periodic domains.
+In all ACM simulations of this problem, we set the pressure damping $C_{\gamma}=1$, as the sponge technique cannot be used for periodic domains.

-\subparagraph*{(i) Compressibility error}
+\paragraph{(i) Compressibility error }